nxp-mcuxpresso/mcuxsdk-examples/usb_examples/usb_host_cdc_ecm/readme.md

     - No parity
     - One stop bit
     - No flow control
-2. Connect the target board to the external power source (the example is self-powered).
+2. Make sure to use a USB HUB or an adapter with OTG functionality firstly.
+Connect the target board to the external power source (the example is self-powered).
 3. Download the program to the target board.
 4. Power off the target board, then power on again.